East Texas Flowers & Trees

 Are you a hummingbird lover like us?
 Check out the photos and hummingbird videos in our Texas Hummingbird Gallery.

-Be sure to view the Helen Lee Daffodil Garden photo gallery showcasing millions of beautiful daffodils that bloom each spring near Gladewater.
+Be sure to view the Helen Lee Daffodil Garden photo gallery showcasing thousands of beautiful daffodils that bloom each spring near Gladewater.

 Some of the Native Trees & Flowers Around Our East Texas Home

 Native Texas Passion Vine ... the Maypop, seen here in full bloom.
 Passiflora incarnata, commonly known as maypop, purple passionflower, true passionflower, wild apricot, and wild passion vine, is a fast-growing perennial vine with climbing or trailing stems.
 The plant is agressive, and will put up new vines as far away as 10 feet from the original vine.
 It also serves as the host plant for Gulf Fritillary butterflies.

 The flower's design has religious meanings to many.
 The flower's five petals and five petallike sepals represent the 10 apostles who remained faithful to Jesus throughout the Passion.
 The circle of hairlike rays above the petals suggest the crown of thorns that Jesus wore on the day of His death..

 The fruit of the native Passion Vine: The Maypop

 Elephant's Foot, or Devil's Grandmother, growing on the floor of the East Texas woods

 A young Black Hickory tree in the East Texas Pineywoods.
 It is a medium to large tree, usually 60 to 75 feet tall.

 The complexity of the Spotted Bee Balm growing wild ... seen here growing wild in the partial shade of an East Texas forest.
 Also known as d Dotted Mint or Dotted Horsemint.
 It has a lovely thyme scent and has been used in teas and for other medicinal purposes.